Senior School

 Koo Wee Rup Secondary College students work hard, show self-discipline, collaborate with peers and staff, throughout their VCE studies, and are then rewarded with choice about their pathway options beyond secondary schooling.

 In year 10 students complete a program based on the Victorian Curriculum and they may enter with a one year progress expectation.
-Students will complete a core program of English, Mathematics, Science, Humanities, and Careers Education.
+Students will complete a core program of English, Mathematics, Science and Humanities.
 The students may then choose up to four pathway subjects (electives) for the remainder of their course.
-Alternatively they may choose to complete a VET course instead of pathway subjects.

 Whilst students entering Year 10 are expected to have achieved a Year 9 standard for our Victorian Curriculum, we recognise that they may be above or below this standard.
 Teachers and support staff offer differentiated learning tasks with the aim of assisting students to progress throughout the school year.